 - Neo-Nazis: Extremists who scornfully reject the democratic system as it is and advocates radical change.
 It boils down to: Hitler was right.
 Prone to violence and often associated with organized crime.
 Anti-Semitism and a hatred of Israel, Zionism and all things perceived to be Jewish is a sure sign.
 So far, less than a handful of European countries have parties of this type of any noticeable size.

-- Identitarian movement/Neo-Fascists: A more sophisticated Far Right movement than the typical street thug Neo-Nazis, even though they advocate pretty much the same ideas.
+- Identitarian Movement/Neo-Fascists: A more sophisticated Far-Right movement than the typical street thug Neo-Nazis, even though they advocate roughly the same ideas.
 Some would call them pseudo-intellectuals.
-Still in its very early stages and with no big parties belonging to this subcategory to this date.
+Still in its very early stages with no big parties belonging to this subcategory to this date.
 Roughest equivalent to the American alt-right.